Google’s New Hummingbird Algorithm Focuses on Queries

 In effect, Hummingbird pays more attention to the query as a whole — the entire meaning, conversation, question — rather than only a particular set of words.
 Ultimately, the goal is to interpret the meaning of the query better, instead of matching pages based only on a few random words.

-In an age when mobile users are utilizing their devices and tablets to execute verbal search, people are demanding more assistance for their web inquiries.
+In an age when mobile users are utilizing their devices and tablets to execute a verbal search, people are demanding more assistance for their web inquiries.
 And by better understanding the complexity of searches, Google can offer better solutions and more relevant information.
 This is Hummingbird’s underlying goal.

 Bottom line: With its latest update, Google is trying to find the intent behind the queries, and offer a solution that will satisfy not the webmaster, but the web-browser.